monosans/proxy-scraper-checker/README.md

 > **Note:** For Termux users, see the dedicated section below.

-1. **Download** the appropriate binary from [nightly builds](https://nightly.link/monosans/proxy-scraper-checker/workflows/ci/main?preview)
+1. **Download** the archive for your platform from [nightly builds](https://nightly.link/monosans/proxy-scraper-checker/workflows/ci/main?preview)

+   - Look for artifacts starting with `proxy-scraper-checker-binary-` followed by your platform
-   - Not sure which one?
+   - Not sure which platform?
 Check the [platform support table](https://doc.rust-lang.org/beta/rustc/platform-support.html)

 2. **Extract** the archive to a dedicated folder